Flevy Management Insights Case Study

 David Tang | Strategy Frameworks

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Strategy Frameworks to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR The cosmetics company struggled to align operations with its strategic vision due to shifting consumer preferences and digital trends, leading to missed growth.
 By adopting a refined Strategy Framework, it boosted market share by 15% and cut Customer Acquisition Cost by 20%, highlighting the value of Strategic Planning and Digital Transformation for operational efficiency and customer engagement.